digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

 :ref:`DateClockUpdateEvent <module-daml-finance-data-time-dateclockupdate-48859>`.
 This results in more control when to actually process the coupon payment.
-One could also use :ref:`LedgerTime <module-daml-finance-data-time-ledgertime-84639>`, but that would cause problems in some cases, for example:
+One could also use :ref:`LedgerTime <module-daml-finance-data-time-ledgertime-84639>`, but that could cause problems in some scenarios, for example:

-- A system is down when the coupon should be processed.
+- The system is down when the coupon should be processed.
 Processing it the next day is difficult if ledger time is automatically used.
 - A global ledger containing trades from regions in different time zones may require flexibility regarding when, in relation to ledger time, to process coupons and other events.